Skip to content

 Tool

-An individual MCP-exposed function the model can call (e.g. mcp__charts__bar_chart, mcp__skills__save_skill_bundle, mcp__skills__delete_skill_bundle).
+An individual MCP-exposed function the model can call.
+OpenCode 1.18+ registers ids as ${server}_${tool} (e.g. charts_bar_chart, skills_save_skill_bundle, time-keep_current_time); Open Cowork permission patterns also accept the Claude-style mcp__server__tool form and dual-expand it.
 Tools belong to MCPs; capabilities aggregate them.

 Workflow

-A saved repeatable task created from a Workflow Designer setup thread.
-It can run manually, on a schedule, or from a webhook.
+The internal durable record behind a playbook.
 It reuses OpenCode agents, tools, skills, approvals, and sessions; Open Cowork stores only the definition, triggers, run records, and thread links.
-See Workflows.
+See Playbooks and workflows.

 Setup thread